mickyco94/vscode-xresources-theme/README.md

+# Disclaimer

+I really am just doing this for personal use, but may eventually try and form something coherent out of it.
+Below is the original README

 # Wal Theme

 This extensions for Visual Studio Code adds a **real time updated theme** that is dynamically generated from the color palette provided by [pywal](https://github.com/dylanaraps/pywal).